syncfusion-content/wpf-docs/wpf/SfChart/Series.md

 ### Explode Segments

-The following properties are used to explode the individual segments in Pie, Doughnut, Funnel and Pyramid.
+The following properties are used to explode the individual segments in Pie and Doughnut.

 * ExplodeAll  - Used to explode all the segments of these series.
 * ExplodeIndex - Used to explode any specific segment.
 * ExplodeRadius- Used to define the explode distance.
 * ExplodeOnMouseClick-Used to explode the segment when segment is clicked.

 **Explode** **Index**

 {% highlight xaml %}